Assistance. To assist people who are on the path to a cryonic suspension.

 Optimisation.
 To optimise the process so that a good quality cryonic suspension is achieved.

+Information.
 For those who are still considering cryonic suspension as an alternative to cremation or burial, we can provide information, and we can advise on how to proceed.
-As a start, this website provides a summary of local and overseas cryonic facilities, as well as other services related to cryonics.
+As a start, this website provides informative links to cryonic services both in Australia and overseas.

 Mode of work